-These people will walk by your food truck, see something new, smell your otherworldly food and then decide to eat at your mobile kitchen.
-This is especially the case if you live in a big city, or a place that is flooding with people in general.
+People will pass your truck, see something new, smell otherworldly food and decide to eat at your mobile kitchen.
+This is especially the case in a big city, or a place with lots of people in general.

 Here’s another thing to keep in mind: If you live in a place where snow and cold weather are very common, then you might open up your truck and end up having to shut it down for the season right away.
 At that point, you will lose all of your momentum from your grand opening.

 With that in mind, there are some good reasons why you should start your food truck business in the winter.
 For one, you can attract customers to your truck during the holiday season.
-There are going to be plenty of hungry mouths to feed when the holiday shopping season is in the air (nowadays, the holiday shopping season seems to start once Halloween ends).
+There are going to be plenty of hungry mouths to feed when the holiday shopping season is in the air.
 Also, you might be 100 percent ready to start your business, so why would you want to wait a few months (possibly until May) to get your mobile kitchen going?

 RELATED: Daily Habits Of Highly Successful People That Food Truck Owners Need.
 These daily habits of highly successful people will help you become a rather successful food truck owner.
 Learn them.
 Live them.
 Love them.

-In the grand scheme of things, the choice is yours when it comes to when you are going to open up your food truck.
+In the grand scheme of things, the choice is yours when it comes to opening your food truck.
 Just make sure you have planned everything out and you know what you are getting yourself into.
 Once again, if you live in a place like Los Angeles, then opening up a lunch truck in December, January or February is not going to be that big of an issue.
-The temperatures likely won’t be that cold, and L.A. also attracts a lot of tourists year-round, meaning there are always people around, people who could be your future customers.
+The temperatures likely won’t be that cold.
+Plus, L.A. attracts a lot of tourists year-round, meaning there are always people around.
+And these people could be your future customers.